A p-adic analog of Hasse-Davenport product relation involving epsilon-factors: Introduction

-In Theorem \ref{ramdet} we shall show that \eqref{example2} holds in the ramified case as well.
-Moreover, we shall show that this case of \eqref{example2} is equivalent to \eqref{example}.
+In Theorem \ref{ramdet} we shall show that \eqref{example2} holds in the ramified cases as well.
+Moreover, we shall show that in these cases \eqref{example2} is equivalent to \eqref{example}.
 Hence we claim that the actual generalization of the Hasse-Davenport product relation to $p$-adic fields is Equation \eqref{example2}.

 The paper is organized as follows.
 In Section \ref{pandp} we introduce the arithmetic objects to be studied and gather some needed information.
 We emphasize the relation between $\epsilon$-factors and Gauss sums.
 In Section \ref{reschi} we prove the needed relations between the restrictions of $\chi$ and $\psi$.
 We use these relations in Section \ref{comptau} to compute $\tau(\chi,\psi)$ in the cases where $e(\chi)>1$.
 Our main results, the generalizations of the Hasse-Davenport product relation, are then given in Section \ref{mainsec}.
 Section \ref{apsec} is devoted to the application of our main results to the representation theory of covering groups.
 We first describe the required known results on the subject.
 Then, in Section \ref{finalres} we spell out the formulas for the determinants and connect them to our main results.
 In the final short section of the paper we give some remarks about the even cases we did not cover.